 The Accountable Entity must submit a final report at the end of the Closure Period indicating that all taxes have been exempted or reimbursed by the Government in accordance with the arrangements agreed with the Government in the Compact and any supplemental agreement.

 The Accountable Entity and the Government must comply with the provisions in the Compact and any applicable law for the retention of Records.
 The Program Closure Plan should include a list of the types of Records the Government will retain and a description of the form and manner in which they will be kept.
 The Government through its Principal Representative is encouraged to appoint a specific custodian of the Records who will be responsible for the long-term maintenance of the Records and especially for ensuring rapid access to any Records after the Compact.

 The Records to be retained should include those documents identified in Annex III.
+The list of documents included in Annex III is indicative and not exhaustive.
+MCC may in its review of the Program Closure Plan request that additional records be retained.
 The Accountable Entity and the Government should make provisions for the safekeeping of the Records for a period of at least five years after the Compact End Date and should ensure that fiscal agent and procurement agent Records are also retained for this period.